These items are not allowed at the monument:

 7. Knives and other weapons.

 The USS Bowfin Submarine Museum & Park operates a storage facility just to the right of the Pearl Harbor Visitor Center entrance.
-There is a storage fee of $3 per bag, regardless of the size of the bag (this fee will change to $4 beginning March 1, 2017).
+There is a storage fee of $4 per bag, regardless of the size of the bag.
 Bags of all sizes can be stored here, including luggage.

 Storage is available daily from 6:30 a.m. to 5:30 p.m.
 Visitors may use the same bag storage and parking stall for visits to all Pearl Harbor Historic Sites.
 These security measures are strictly enforced at all visitor destinations on Pearl Harbor.